 In 1904 he was appointed onto the Board of Guardians for St. Andrew’s Ward and was also a prominent Freemason.
 He was re-appointed as Borough Organist at the Council meeting on 1 January 1907 but was already very ill at that point.
 At the meeting Alderman Spalding spoke that ‘he was expressing the feelings of every member of the Council when he said how deeply they sympathised with Mr. Dewberry and his family in the very serious illness which had befallen him.
 He sincerely hoped that Mr. Dewberry’s life would be spared for some time longer’.
 In fact Frederick had been ill since 1905 and had undergone three operations, and was not able to regain health.
 He died aged 59 years old at his home.

 Amelia Anne Dewberry (née Wallis) (1849 – 24 May 1935)

-Amelia was the child of John and Sarah Wallis – she grew up on East Road where her father was an estates agent.
-John Wallis died in 1860 and her mother then ran a Lodging House at 2 Emmanuel Road which was to later to become the Dewberry family home.
+Amelia was the child of John and Sarah Wallis.
+She grew up on East Road where her father was an estate agent.
+John Wallis died in 1860 and her mother then ran a Lodging House at 2 Emmanuel Road which was to later become the Dewberry family home.
 She married Frederick when she was 22 years old.
 After she was widowed she lived at Emmanuel Road with daughter Agnes who was a music teacher, and died there in 1935.

 by Claire Martinsen